DigitalState/Platform/README.md

 - Git
 - DockerForMac

-> Note: Docker toolkit is not compatible
+> Note: Docker toolkit is not compatible.

 ## Documentation